thomas32426/LabelBoundingBox/README.md

 - To delete all existing bounding boxes in the image, simply click 'ClearAll'.
 - After finishing one image, click 'Next' to advance.
 Likewise, click 'Prev' to reverse.
 You can press "&lt;Left&gt;" and "&lt;Right&gt;" Or input the index and click 'Go' to navigate to an arbitrary image instead. ***The labeling result will be saved if and only if the 'Next' button is clicked.***
 - label files are stored in "Labels" folder
+- When reloading the images, the previous labels won't display correctly.
+The label are still good, though.

 ## for multi-class labeling:
 - Write down your classes in "class.txt"